Employing or working with obsessive persons can be challenging and rewarding.

-Because OCPD describes a personality, and those with it generally feel their actions are quite normal and justified, it does little good to tell them they are paying "too much attention" to quality, are "too efficient" or they make "too many lists."
+Because OCPD describes a personality, and those with it generally feel their actions are quite normal and justified.
+It does little good to tell them they are paying "too much attention" to quality, are "too efficient" or they make "too many lists."
 This would be akin to telling a comedian he is odd because he tells jokes or a minister is fanatical because he is religious.
 However, someone whom they trust can interject an outside perspective when they are awkwardly transferring their obsessions.

 Avoid making it sound as though he [*] is deficient, saying: "Since you apparently have OCPD, you need to just do it this way."
-In fact, any criticism should be constructive — not a list of condemnatory faults.
+In fact, any criticism is best if constructive — not a list of condemnatory faults.
 It is better to praise his good qualities and share ways in which they are beneficial.
 "This is good as it is; but how much better do you think it will be if you…" Remember, a person with OCPD does not think he has a problem.
 Though behavior may strongly suggest the conclusion, medical diagnosis is best left to a professional.

 Benefits of OCPD

 The fact is, companies require structure, organization and lists.
 It is therefore prudent to assign such responsibilities to OCPD employees.
-This doesn't mean they must rein absolute control over every department but they may receive relative authority to make schedules or maintain detailed information.
-They may work well in accounting or human resources departments or be ideal executive assistants.
-Accurate job descriptions are extremely important since OCPD employees will vigorously strive to follow established rules.
+This doesn't mean they must rein absolute control over every department.
+But they may receive relative authority to make schedules or maintain detailed information.
+They can work well in accounting or human resources departments or be ideal executive assistants.
+Accurate job descriptions may be important since OCPD employees will vigorously strive to follow established rules.

 If they question the logic of instructions, it may be that they genuinely can suggest an improvement.
 In a large company, policies and procedures must be properly documented, so an OCPD employee can be reminded of this while assuring him that the suggestion is noted and will be given consideration.